everard/mirror/README.md

 [magic_get](https://github.com/apolukhin/magic_get), and has the same limitations.

+Hopefully, this library will become obsolete by the time C++26 comes out.

 # INSTALLATION
-The library consists of one source file in the `src` directory.
+The library consists of one module file in the `src` directory.
 By default only types with up to 32 non-static data members can be viewed as tuples.
 To increase this number the `generate.sh` script can be used (requires python3 and clang-format).